binusinternational/cpen6234001/lab01-basic-networking/README.md

 ### Questions
 1. From Task-A-1, can they ping each other?
-Why?
+Why can they ping each other?
 Show me at least a proof to support your answer to the why question!
 2. From Task-A-2, can they ping each other?
-Why?
+Why can they ping each other?
 Show me at least a proof to support your answer to the why question!
 Also, what is wrong with the topology?
 3. Extend the topology from Task-A with an additional L2 switch such that you have three subnets such that the first subnet is approximately twice the size of the other two subnets.